DenchiSoft/VTubeStudio/README.md

 Afterwards, if you develop a plugin or any app that can be used with VTube Studio, please open a PR and I will add it to the list that will be created on this page.

-## Available Plugins and Examples
+## Available Examples

+If you're a user of VTube Studio looking for plugins you can use, check out the [plugin list wiki page](https://github.com/DenchiSoft/VTubeStudio/wiki/Plugins).

-The following is a list of finished plugins you can use and examples/libraries for you to look at that make it easier to integrate the VTube Studio API into your app.
+If you're a developer looking for examples/libraries for you to look at that make it easier to integrate the VTube Studio API into your app, please take a look at the following table.

 :warning: **If you made something you want to have included here, please open a pull request with the modified table!!** :warning: